TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 17/John 17.20.md

 ---

-Neither for these only do I pray, but for them also that believe on me through their word;
+Not for these only do I pray, but for those also who believe in me through their word,